ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 ## Component Attributes

-The `component` construct can also have many attributes or name-value pairs that will give it some extra functionality.
+The `component` construct can also have many attributes or name-value pairs that will give it some extra functionality for SOAP/REST web services and for Hibernate ORM Persistence.
 Each CFML engine provides different capabilities.
 You can find all of them here: https://cfdocs.org/cfcomponent.
 Below are the most common ones:

 * `accessors` - Enables automatic getters/setters for properties
 * `extends` - Provides inheritance